SandipanIO/coming-soon-template/README.md

 # Coming Soon Template

 This is a coming soon template built using HTML, CSS, and JavaScript.
-It has the following features:
+It is fully responsive and has the following features:
 - Countdown timer
 - Popup form for newletter
 - Sliding contact form